 - 1/2 teaspoon Borax

-- Mix the hot water, corn syrup, chlorine bleach, and Epsom salts together until thoroughly combined.
+- Mix the hot water, corn syrup, chlorine bleach, and Epsom salts until thoroughly combined.

 - Add the Borax and iron and stir until dissolved.

-It is believed that the sugar acts as food for the tree and the vinegar adds acid to the water.
-Adding a bit of acid to the water may help the tree soak the water up more efficiently.
+It is believed that the sugar in the mixture acts as food for the tree, and the vinegar in the recipe adds acidity to the water.
+Many believe that adding acid to the water may help the tree soak the water up more efficiently.